projectguru/my_account/.github/ISSUE_TEMPLATE/suggest-a-feature-or-idea.md

 ---
-name: Feature request
+name: Suggest a feature or idea
-about: Suggest an idea for the website
+about: A new feature or idea to improve the website
-title: Request a new feature or suggest an idea
+title: New feature or idea
 labels: ''
 assignees: ''